Tesco Clubcard: Privacy concerns

 Some Clubcard users have concerns about the information Tesco and Dunnhumby hold and what they do with it.
 Details of each Clubcard transaction, such as the store, products purchased, and price paid, are stored for up to two years.
 Applicants are asked to provide personal details such as name, address, and whether they have children.
 Tesco says this helps them pick vouchers that are relevant to the holder and to monitor trends to help product availability.

 Mobile phone applications

-Starting in the end of 2010, Tesco launched applications for iPhone, BlackBerry, Android (operating system) and Nokia Ovi, so points can be collected by presenting a barcode on the handset instead of a keyfob or card.
+Starting in the end of 2010, Tesco launched applications for iPhone, BlackBerry, Android and Nokia Ovi, so points can be collected by presenting a barcode on the handset instead of a keyfob or card.
 This application was relatively simple on launch, offering little more than a barcode, but updates have increased functionality to include features such as the ability to view current offers instore.
 On 10 July 2017, Tesco released the Clubcard application on the Google Play store.

-Contactless Clubcard

-On 5 July 2017, Tesco announced a new contactless Clubcard.
-This follows a major user interface update of the Clubcard app.
-New customers can now use the Tesco Clubcard app to sign up to Clubcard straight away, while they shop in store.
-Existing customers can access their vouchers at the checkout.

-Tesco Pay+

-In 2015, Tesco introduced a mobile app called PayQwiq.
-The app lets you pay for your shopping and collect your Clubcard points all in a single scan.
-The customer must first enter their bank card and Clubcard details.
-When they are ready to pay at the checkout they must either enter a passcode, use Touch ID or Face ID (on iOS) then scan the QR code.
-The customer can spend up to £250 per transaction while paying with the app.
-In 2017, the app was renamed Tesco Pay+.